 In September 2016 I was healed and even had the blood tests done to prove that what I could feel (by my physical symptoms) had happened.

 My journey with Jesus is causing me to recognise more and more that my idea of success and God’s ideas on the subject often differ radically.
-My ideas of a “successful” life looks like: having a clean, beautiful house that I’m proud to open my door to and invite people in; having the finances to allow my children the opportunity to flit from one extramural to the next, inspired by teachers who are professionals in their own field.
-I dream of having the time to regularly frequent my favourite gym classes – spinning, Pilates, functional fitness – the heady adrenalin rush of feeling fit- I love it.
+My ideas of a “successful” life looks like having a clean, beautiful house of which I’m proud to open my door and invite people into; having the finances to allow my children the opportunity to flit from one extramural to the next, inspired by teachers who are professionals in their own field.
+I dream of having the time to regularly frequent my favourite gym classes – spinning, Pilates, functional fitness – the heady adrenalin rush of feeling fit, which I love.
 This kind of success is in fact often just as unrealistic as the pursuit of happiness for its own sake.

-So now, everyday I trust God afresh to help me choose contentment: when I’m trying my best and still: my house is messy, I’m snuggling up to a flat white to get through the afternoon, guilt is tapping at the window whispering to me that I could be doing better, could be doing more- if I just sacrifice some sleep, some time with Jesus, some quiet time, some peace and joy.
+So now everyday I trust God afresh to help me to choose contentment: when I’m trying my best and my house is still messy, or when I’m snuggling up to a flat white to get through the afternoon and guilt is tapping at the window, whispering to me that I could be doing better, could be doing more if I just sacrifice some sleep, some time with Jesus, some quiet time, some peace and joy.

 I choose contentment this new year, as I choose to remind myself that God is enough.
 He has me and my family very securely in His hand.
 His plans for my life are in fact so far from mediocre, if I can just slow down enough to see His blessing, not in my strength, but in my childlike trust and obedience.